gor181/courses-intro-to-sql/chapter1.md

 <hr>

-Who is the second person listed in the query result?
+Who is the second person listed in the query result? asdf

 `@instructions`
 - Kanye West